abearly/ScientiaMobileAngular/Exercise1/readme.md

   * url: `/angular`
   * templateUrl: `view/home-angular`
 * Develop your controller in `order.controller.js`
-* Update the HTML template in `home-angular/blade.php`
+* Update the HTML template in `home-angular.blade.php`

-The final product should match the sample, and all AngularJS code should use the [John Papa style guide](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md).

 [1] Please keep in mind that these are bare-bones instructions and do not include all steps.